dhillondeep/Create-Arduino/README.md

 So, every time you want to create an arduino project, just call the script with appropriate parameters and it will create an Arduino project for you.

 This install guide is inspired by the install guide of Bare-Arduino-Project.
-For the full procedure, please check [INSTALL.md](https://github.com/ladislas/Bare-Arduino-Project/blob/master/INSTALL.md).
+For the full procedure and more details, please check their [INSTALL.md](https://github.com/ladislas/Bare-Arduino-Project/blob/master/INSTALL.md).